 Meets at 18.45 except October; on the third Monday.

 Months – Jan, Feb, Mar, Apr, Oct (Installation 18:00), Nov and Dec.

-Go on drop the Sec a line, don’t be shy !!
+So with Great Ceremonies, Great Friendship, Great Festive Board, What other reason do you need to visit, our join, Southey Lodge, Go on drop the Sec a line, don’t be shy !!

 Our door is always open and a warm welcome awaits.